-Lower fares have boosted load factors-from 49 percent in 1976 to 58 percent in 2000-which means that travelers are finding planes and airports far more crowded.
+Lower fares have boosted load factors-from 49 percent in 1976 to 75 percent in the first half of 2004-which means that travelers are finding planes and airports far more crowded.
 Higher load factors, however, make it possible for the airlines to make money at lower prices.
 Over the quarter of a century since deregulation, the number of passengers flying has roughly doubled while passenger-miles have nearly tripled, proving the success of deregulation.